drohnow/chart-collections/README.md

    - replicated Library 0.5.2

    TODOS:
-   - add persistence to mongodb backend
+   - add TLS to web frontend.
-   - add TLS to web frontend
+   - change mongodb deployment to a statefulset with a headless service & persistent storage.